-matches the detached, disinterested, unrestricted desire of intellect for complete understanding: but complete understanding is the unrestricted act that is God; and so the good that is willed by good will is God.
+good will is God.
 Moreover, to will the good of a person is to love the person; but God is a person, for he is intelligent and free; and so good will is the love of God.
-Further, good will matches the detachment and disinterestedness of the pure desire to know, and so good will is a love of God that is prompted not by a hope of one's own advantage but simply by God's goodness.
+Further, good will matches the detachment and disinterestedness of the pure desire to know, and so good will is a love of God that is prompted not by a hope of one's own advantage x but simply by God's goodness.

-Again, a man or woman knows that he or she is in love by making the discovery that all their spontaneous and deliberate tendencies and actions regard the beloved.
+Again, a man or woman knows that he or she is in love by making the discovery that all their spontaneous and deliberate tendencies and actions rea regard the beloved.
 Now as the arm rises spontaneously to protect the head, so all the parts of each thing conspire to the good of the whole, and all things in all their operations proceed to the realization of the order of the universe.
-But the order of this universe is actual and the orders of all other universes are possible because of the completeness of the intelligibility, the power of the reality, and the perfection of the goodness and love of God.
-It follows that, apart from the surd of sin, the universe is in love with God: and good will is the opposite of the irrationality of sin; accordingly, the man of good will is in love with God.
+But the order of this universe is actual and the orders of all other universes are possible to because of the completeness of the intelligibility, the power of the reality, and the goodness perfection of the goodness and love of God.
+It follows that, apart from the surd of sin, the universe is in love with God; and good will is the opposite of the irrationality of sin; accordingly, the man of good will is in love with God.